equalfm3/COMPUTERSCIENCEHANDBOOK/.ipynb_checkpoints/README-checkpoint.md

 4. **Personal Documentation**: A way to document both theoretical knowledge and practical experiences
 5. **Learning Aid**: Supporting material for continuous learning and review

-This project is a work in progress.
-Check the [Writing Progress](./WRITING_PROGRESS.md) readme for more details on the current state of the handbook.

 ## How to Use This Guide

 - Use it as a companion to your studies and work